Samimnif/Portfolio-Personal-Projects/GardenPi Project/README.md

 The controller will be supplying 3.7V from the batteries.
 We will be using a DC to DC converter to increase the voltage to 5V (the working volatage for raspberry pi).<br>
 From the converter we will be plugging the Vout+ to the 5V pin in raspberry pi's pins and plug Vout- in the ground pin of raspberry pi.<br>
 Now we solved the power issue of the project.<br>
-### 3. Sensors
+### 3. Sensors and Electronic Components
-       - We have 4 seonsors + a camera all connected to the raspberry pi.
+We have 4 seonsors + a camera all connected to the raspberry pi.
+I. Sensors:
    - a.
 Motion Detection sensor:
 This sensor will be helping us to detect movement nearby.
 Once it detects motion we will instruct raspberry pi to take a picture, store it and send a notification through radio frequency signal.
        - b.
 Soil Moisture sensor:
 The soil moisture sensor detects the moisture of the soil.
 If the soil is dry we will instruct raspberry pi to enable the water pump to water the plants.